nickbutcher/plaid/README.md

 Rewriting Plaid using [Android Architecture Components](https://developer.android.com/topic/libraries/architecture/), in Kotlin.

-🛑 During the initial development stage, we're not accepting external PRs. 🛑
+🛑 During the initial development stage, we're not accepting external PRs that touch on the app's architecture. 🛑

+✋ From time to time we'll open issues as "Up for grabs".
+We'll be happy to get your contributions on those!

 👍 Comments and new issues created are welcomed.